Brighten Photos Online

 Frequently Asked Questions

 Yes.
-Upload multiple images, keep settings lock on to apply one lighting adjustment to all of them, then download one image or the whole batch.
+You can upload multiple images, keep settings lock on to apply one lighting adjustment across the full batch, and then download one image or the whole set.
+This is useful when a group of photos needs the same general correction.

-Turn off Lock settings, click the image you want to edit in the list, then adjust brightness, exposure, shadows, or highlights for that image only.
+Turn off Lock settings, click the image you want to edit in the list, and then adjust brightness, exposure, shadows, or highlights for that image only.
+The rest of the batch will keep their own settings unchanged.

-No. The image resolution stays the same.
-JPG, PNG, and WEBP keep their usual output format, while GIF and BMP files are exported as PNG after adjustment.
+The adjustment itself does not reduce the image resolution, so the pixel dimensions stay the same.
+JPG, PNG, and WEBP generally keep their usual output format, while GIF and BMP files are exported as PNG after adjustment for broader compatibility.